bmo00/neptunoplus-status/arcade/cores-missing.md

-# NeptUNO Plus FPGA report
+# NeptUNO Plus FPGA Report

 **📄 Description:** This report provides an overview of the arcade cores missing for the **NeptUNO Plus** FPGA.